NolanWoods/.config/README.md

 ````
 git clone -- recursive git@github.com:NolanWoods/dotfiles.git config
 ````

+Or, if you've forgotten to clone recursively, clone the submodules with `git submodule init && git submodule update`

 Then you have to manually symlink the appropriate files and directories (for now!).